Local Regulation of Railroads: Guidance for Municipal Attorneys on the Complexities of Federal Preemption

 - Franchises and rights of way

-- Condemnation, abandonment and redevelopment opportunities
+- Condemnation, abandonment, and redevelopment opportunities

-- Review of case law addressing preemption issues
+- Case law addressing preemption issues

 The panel will review these and other key issues: